dzikoysk/reposilite/reposilite-site/docs/configuration.md

 # Hostname
 hostname: ""
-# Port
+# Port to bind
 port: 80
+# Custom base path
+basePath: "/"
 # Debug
 debugEnabled: false

 # List of supported Maven repositories.
-# First directory on the list is the main repository.
+# First directory on the list is the main (primary) repository.
+# Tu mark repository as private, prefix its name with a dot, e.g. ".private"
 repositories:
   - "releases"
   - "snapshots"
+# Allow to omit name of the main repository in request
+# e.g. /org/panda-lang/reposilite will be redirected to /releases/org/panda-lang/reposilite
+rewritePathsEnabled: true

 # List of proxied repositories.
 # Reposilite will search for an artifact in remote repositories listed below, if the requested artifact was not found.